Conditions of carriage

 2.4 OVERRIDING LAW

-These Conditions apply unless they are inconsistent with Tariffs or overriding laws in which event such Tariffs or laws shall prevail.
+These Conditions apply unless they are inconsistent with Tariffs or overriding laws in a particular country or jurisdiction in which event such Tariffs or laws shall prevail.
 If any provision of the Conditions is invalid under any overriding law, the other provisions shall nevertheless remain valid.
+For more information on overriding passenger laws in certain jurisdictions please visit our Customer Service and Tarmac Delay Plan.

 Where a translation of these Conditions is made available in a language other than English, in the event of a conflict between the English version of these Conditions and any translation, the English version shall prevail.